gwleuverink/bundle/docs/production-builds.md

 {: .warning }

 > This failover system won't work on environments without a writable storage path (Like Vapor or other serverless setups) since Bun requires us to write a temporary file on the same disk Bun is invoked from.

+## Errors & debugging

+Bundle will throw exceptions in development, but only raise console errors in a production environment.